boomerhuanger/MTRN4110-Phase-D/README.md

 6. Press 'Edit' underneath user variables and then add a new variable, pasting in the address that was copied from before.

+## Installing a conda Virtual Environment

+1. To set up a virtual environment, open Anaconda Prompt, navigate to the location of the repo and run:
+    ```
+    conda create -n mtrn4110 python=3.7.10
+    ```

+2. Then, to activate and enter the environment, run
+    ```
+    conda activate mtrn4110
+    ```

+3. To install the dependencies, run within the virtual environment:
+    ```
+    pip install -r programs/requirements.txt
+    ```
+4. Deactivate the virtual environment using:
+    ```
+    conda deactivate
+    ```